-Summer is a time to make the most of your outdoor spaces but accidents can happen especially at barbecue events or around garden fires.
+Summer is a great time to make the most of your outdoor spaces.
+Yet accidents can happen, especially at barbecue events or around garden fires.

 Tips for barbecue safety

-- Place your barbecue on level ground where it will not tip over
+- Place your barbecue on level ground where it shouldn't tip over.

-- Don’t put barbecues anywhere that means people have to squeeze past them
+- Don’t place barbecues anywhere that means people have to squeeze past them.

-- Keep garden games well away from the cooking area
+- Keep children, pets and garden games well away from the cooking area.

 - A leak in a gas cylinder can be tested by brushing soapy water over the joints and watching out for bubbles.
 You can then fix or change it.

 - Store gas cylinders outside and protect them from frost and direct sunlight.
-Plus, don’t keep more than you need, as they are flammable.
+And don’t keep more than you need, as they are flammable.

 Tips for garden fire safety